 Flavonoids (phenolic compounds) have been found to possess immunomodulatory, and anti-inflammatory effects in a variety of skin conditions.

 Quercetin, a flavonoid found in Smilax china, and other species, has been shown to produce significant orthokeratosis, anti-inflammatory and antiproliferative activity , which strongly support the effectiveness of Smilax spp. against psoriasis.

 Gout is an inflammatory joint condition characterized by red, hot, and swollen joints.
-It is generally caused by a buildup of uric acid in the blood, which then go on to crystallize in deposits within the joints or tendons and surrounding area.
-Uric acid, is the end product of purine metabolism, which is catalyzed by xanthine oxidase in mammals.
-Buildup of uric acid can occur due to renal insufficiency (90% of cases), or overproduction (10%).
+It is generally caused by a buildup of uric acid in the blood, which then goes on to crystallize in deposits within the joints or tendons and surrounding area.
+Uric acid is the end product of purine metabolism, which is catalyzed by xanthine oxidase in mammals.
+A buildup of uric acid can occur due to renal insufficiency (90% of cases), or overproduction (10%).
 This impaired excretion is likely due to a urate transporter abnormality in the proximal kidney tubule .